Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Introduction

 The neutrino flux measured from NGC~1068 is more than an order of magnitude larger than the upper limits of TeV gamma-ray emission placed by MAGIC and HAWC \citep{MAGIC1068-2019, HAWC1068-2022}.
 The difference between the observed neutrino flux and gamma-ray flux from NGC~1068 suggests that the neutrinos must be produced in a region that is opaque to GeV–TeV gamma-rays that would otherwise accompany the neutrinos.
 In Seyfert galaxies like NGC 1068, a hot and magnetized corona above the disk is formed (see e.g. \citealt{MillerStone2000accretion}).
 The dense environments near the supermassive black holes together with the acceleration of cosmic rays (CRs) in the corona offer suitable conditions for the production of high energy neutrinos.
 Such a scenario, commonly referred to as disk-corona models, has been shown to be able to accommodate the high level of neutrino emission from the X-ray bright AGN NGC~1068 \citep{Murase2020, Inoue2020, Kheirandish2021, Eichmann2022}.

 The large flux contrast between neutrinos and gamma rays in NGC~1068 is in agreement with the picture of gamma-ray ``hidden'' sources for the origin of the isotropic neutrino background \citep{Senno2015,Murase2016PhRvL,Bechtol2017ApJ,Capanema2020,Fang2022}, as required by comparison of isotropic diffusive neutrino flux measured by IceCube \citep{Aartsen2020PhRvL.125l1104A, ICatmneutrino2022} and the isotropic gamma-ray background observed by Fermi-LAT \citep{Ackermann2015ApJDiffuse}.
 This consistency further supports the main contributors of the neutrino background are ``hidden'' sources.
-Building on this framework, \cite{Fiorillo2025} extended the NGC 1068 result to a population study of X-ray–emitting AGNs using the luminosity function of AGNs, showing that the cumulative neutrino emission from such sources can account for the diffuse neutrinos observed by IceCube in the 1-100\,TeV energy range.
+Building on this framework, \cite{Fiorillo2025} extended the corona model for NGC~1068 to the diffuse neutrino contribution of AGN coronae, finding that such sources can account for the IceCube diffuse flux in the $\sim 1–100$\,TeV. { This provides theoretical motivation for testing whether AGN coronae can be the main sources of TeV diffuse neutrinos.}

+{ Recent IceCube analyses have reported tentative evidence for neutrino emission from nearby X-ray-bright Seyfert galaxies\citep{Abbasi2022PhRvD, IceCube_ESH_Seyfert_South, IceCube_HardXray_AGN, IceCube_Xray_Bright_AGN}, including NGC~1068 and other similar AGNs.
+These searches are usually based on stacking or collective analyses of the brightest X-ray-selected sources, such as Swift/BAT Seyferts.
+They provide important evidence that at least some X-ray-bright AGNs can emit neutrinos.
+However, such bright-source searches do not show whether the all-sky diffuse neutrino background is dominated by the cumulative emission of the entire AGN population.
+To test the origin of the majority of the all-sky diffuse background, one needs to search for a statistical spatial correlation between high-energy neutrinos and a sufficiently deep X-ray-selected AGN sample.}